 I’m of mixed thoughts on this one.
 My first reaction is that you should never have to talk yourself into someone, especially after just one date.
-Either the chemistry is there or it isn’t, and in this case it sounds like it really wasn’t.
+Either the chemistry is there or it isn’t, and in this case, it sounds like it really wasn’t.
 Struggling to get your meal down just so you can bolt for the door can hardly be considered a successful first date, right?
 Except… the rapport was there enough over the phone and online for you to think you wanted to meet him, and vice versa.
 So what happened?
+What exactly went wrong?

 You could be onto something when you make reference to possible first date nervousness and there’s the fact that he still seems interested in seeing you again, which means he didn’t think it was a total bust.
 So maybe he knows he was a nervous wreck and was hoping you didn’t notice.

 Are you open to the option of leveling with him?
 I mean, what have you got to lose by investing some time in a phone call.
 What if you told him you were really excited to meet him initially, but then felt that maybe nerves got in the way, which made the evening feel awkward, and did he pick up on that too?